What is Nuedexta?

 How should I take Nuedexta?

 Take Nuedexta exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 You may take Nuedexta with or without food.

 Your doctor will need to check your progress on a regular basis.
-This will help your doctor determine how long to treat you with Nuedexta.
-Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
+You may need medical tests to help your doctor determine how long to treat you with Nuedexta.

 Store at room temperature away from moisture and heat.